2025 in sumo: July

 Two additional wrestlers pull out of the July tournament.
-One is Takerufuji, who appeared to injure his right arm after defeating Sadanoumi the previous week.
-He competed for six more days before pulling out due to arm pain, and was later diagnosed with a bicep tear which will require about two months of treatment.
-The other withdrawal, Tobizaru, reportedly suffered right elbow injuries in morning practice the day before and will require about four weeks of rest and treatment.
+One is Takerufuji, who appeared to have injured his right arm after defeating Sadanoumi the previous week.
+He competed for six more days before pulling out due to arm pain, and he was later diagnosed with a bicep tear which will require about two months of treatment.
+The other withdrawal, Tobizaru, reportedly suffered right elbow injuries in morning practice on July 22 and will require about four weeks of rest and treatment.